gufeijun/gscript/doc/syntax.md

 ### Type

-Following are most used types in gscript:
+Following are most frequently used types in gscript:

 ```python
 100						# Number